Trouble with geodesics in black-to-white hole bouncing scenarios: Geodesic analysis

 where $-$ is again for the infalling $\mathcal{U}^{\alpha}$ and $+$ is for the outgoing $\mathcal{U}^{\alpha}$.
 Also notice that $l_{Pl}, \delta \ll 2GM$ is used and $\delta \leq l_{Pl}$.
 By using

 Eq. (\ref{gamma_small_E}) for the infalling $\mathcal{U}^{\alpha}$ can be rewritten as

 with

 where $G^{1/2}=l_{Pl}=m^{-1}_{Pl}$ is used.
-Since $\gamma$ is related to the relative speed by Eq.~(\ref{relative_speed_gamma}), Eq.~(\ref{Planck_accelerated_gamma}) shows a Planck scale blueshift $\sqrt{ 2M/m_{Pl}}$ between the infalling squeezed geodesics $\mathcal{U}^{\alpha}$ and infalling geodesics $\mathcal{V}_{in}^{\beta}$ with $E'=1$.
+Since $\gamma$ is related to the relative speed by Eq.~(\ref{relative_speed_gamma}), Eq.~(\ref{Planck_accelerated_gamma}) shows a Planck scale blueshift $\sqrt{ 2M/m_{Pl}}$ between the four-velocities of infalling squeezed geodesics $\mathcal{U}^{\alpha}$ and of infalling observers $\mathcal{V}_{in}^{\beta}$.
 One should also notice that the result in Eq.~(\ref{Planck_accelerated_gamma}) is derived by using the condition $R=2GM+l_{Pl}$; therefore, for the squeezed radial geodesics deeper inside the stretched horizon, the similar blueshift can be larger.
-This highly blueshifted relative speed between those two group of geodesics can cause energetic collision.
+This highly blueshifted relative speed between the squeezed radial geodesics and infalling objects (observers) can cause energetic collision.
 Especially, based on the discussion in the subsection \ref{ssec:Squeezing}, not only the factor $\sqrt{ 2M/m_{Pl}}$ can be large, but the mass of the particles can also be of several orders above the Planck mass.
 Thus, we conclude that this type of spacetime structure is unstable once we put the behavior of radial geodesics into consideration.

 This means that if the classical singularity of a Schwarzschild solution is replaced by some BH/WH bouncing with mass difference, which can also be effectively modeled by the thin shell approximation, the bounded geodesics then suffer from the Planckian squeezing effect mentioned in subsection \ref{ssec:Squeezing}.
 Then, this effect further leads to a Planck-scale blueshift between the squeezed geodesics and regular infalling trajectories, which is quantified by using the group of radial infalling geodesics specified by $E'=1$ in Eq.~(\ref{gamma_small_E}).
 This issue indicates an unexpected break down of the BH/WH cycles much earlier than the naive expected break down when the BH/WH masses reaching the Planck scale.